Atlassian Jira Software

 Basic Authentication

-The basic authentication method provides the same level of access as the user account would have access to on the Jira web UI.
+The Basic Authentication method uses an API key for authentication and grants the same level of access as the associated user account has in the Jira web interface.

 ALERT

-The API token is visible only once at the time of creation.
-Store it securely for future reference.
+The API token is visible only at the time of creation.

 Creating a User